 Communicate with your staff

 The more you involve your staff in your marketing plan, the more they will invest themselves in it.
 Your team needs to have total confidence in the information and actions outlined in its marketing plan.

-Communicate the plan to your team as much as possible, and make sure they have an opportunity to contribute to it.
+Communicate the plan to your team as much as possible, make sure they have an opportunity to contribute to it and assign them roles and responsibilities in delivering the plan.
 In particular:

 - make sure they understand how the marketing plan fits within your business's goals, objectives, priorities and policies